pranjal-sri/DTU-DB-Front-end/README.md

 <img src = 'assets/FrontEnd.jpg' height = "80%">

 ## Students
 Students can view their result by entering their roll number.
-In the project directory, you can run:

 <img src = 'assets/Subject.jpg' height = "80%">

 ## Subjects
 People can also view subject specific statistics and reults.

 <img src = 'assets/sub.jpg' height = "80%">

 ## Departments
 Results can also be viewed department wise with students arranged in their department ranks.

 <img src = 'assets/dep.jpg' height = '80%'>

 ----
-## To run the app:
+## Run the app
+In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\